yorevs/homesetup/README.md

-ver         | Check the version of the app using common ways. tc          | Check whether the `tool` is installed. tools       | Check whether some `dev. tools` are installed. aa          | Manipulate all custom aliases `(add/remove/set)`. save        | Save the one directory to be loaded by `load`. load        | Pushd into a saved directory issued by `save`.
+ver         | Check the version of the app using common ways. tc          | Check whether the `tool` is installed. tools       | Check whether some `dev. tools` are installed. mselect     | Select an option from a list, using a navigable menu. aa          | Manipulate all custom aliases `(add/remove/set)`. save        | Save the one directory to be loaded by `load`. load        | Pushd into a saved directory issued by `save`.